Over 40 Years Restoring Healthy Smiles

 Traditional Implants.
 “Traditional” in this use refers to implant(s) placed after the time of tooth loss.
 Although more people are getting implants at the time of loss, placing them after loss is still more common.
 Since bone loss has often begun, successful placement will involve multiple visits.
 The implant, usually made of medical-grade titanium, is surgically placed into the bone.
 It will then be given anywhere from three to six months to integrate with the jawbone (called “osseointegration”).
 When completely healed, an abutment – which attaches to the implant and protrudes above the gum line – can be placed.
 The crown that’s matched to your natural teeth is secured to the abutment.

-Susan has been a patient of Dr. Pagano for forty years.
-She recently replaced a bridge Dr. Pagano did for her 35 years ago with dental implants.
+Susan has been a patient at Artistic Dentistry for forty years.
+She recently replaced a bridge we did for her 35 years ago with dental implants.
 You can read her story on our Before/After Gallery, which includes images from many other patients with dental implant.

 Implant Bridge.
 These are used in favor of a traditional bridge to replace multiple missing teeth in an area of the mouth.
 Here’s more from Perio.org: